j-klawson/crossposter/README.md

 🔐 Then run: crosspost --setup
 ```

-1. Edit the config with your Mastodon instances and Bluesky handles
+1. Edit the config with your Mastodon instances, Bluesky handles, and Twitter handles
 2. Run `crosspost --setup` to enter credentials into Keychain
 3. Run `crosspost "Your post text"` to start posting